Locals and visitors reminded Mt Ruapehu 'is the boss'

 It gave GNS Science volcanologists plenty to talk about.
 However, for locals, life carried on as normal.

-Kasey Smith has been working up Mount Ruapehu at a coffee cart for the past two years.
+Kasey Smith has been working up Mt Ruapehu at a coffee cart for the past two years.

 Despite being situated just to the side of a lahar path, Smith said she had no concerns about the heightened level of activity.